Thokas99/Interpretation_of_a_spatial_omics_dataset/README.md

 ## Analysis Choices

-Our pipeline comprises carefully selected methodologies tailored to the unique challenges of spatial omics datasets.
+Our pipeline comprises methodologies for spatial omics datasets.

 ## Interpretation of Results